 Removing the stickers from your car won't damage the paintwork if you do it carefully, and it's pretty simple to do yourself.
 You'll need a few household items to get the job done.

 If you remove the stickers from your car without following these instructions carefully, we won't be responsible for any damage to the paintwork that may occur.
-If you'd like us to remove the stickers for you, we can do that provided you give us at least 10 business days notice.

 What you'll need

 - White spirit or mineral turpentine/turps (these are the same thing and are the main component of more expensive options such as bug and tar remover which you can also use)

 - Regular household detergent